 A SaaS arrangement may create civil liability and statutory penalties for data breaches involving sensitive information stored on servers designated by the vendor.
 SaaS agreements should therefore address these issues.
 A company should attempt to prevent the SaaS vendor from excluding all liability for data breaches, such as by removing broad, “consequential damages” waivers in contract documents.
 A vendor should at least be sure the actual server host accepts responsibility.
 When a SaaS vendor does rely on a third-party hosting provider, the company should require notice if the host changes and require the new host to comply with the contract’s data security obligations.
 But there are many more considerations beyond what this brief video can provide.

-Customization of a particular program to a Company’s particular needs may be harder, but accessing different software with varied functionality is easier, so be sure access to different applications is well defined.
-Where a maintenance agreement is obsolete in a SaaS contract, a Service Level Agreement is a close substitute.
+Customization of a particular program to a company’s particular needs may be harder, but accessing different software with varied functionality is easier, so be sure access to different applications is well defined.
+Where a maintenance agreement is obsolete in a SaaS contract, a service level agreement is a close substitute.
 A good agreement will address when the vendor will fix errors and what minimum performance levels will be achieved.
 Companies should know that if the vendor goes bankrupt, the SaaS agreement could terminate, where a license might continue under the bankruptcy code.
-It may be wise to include some license language in the agreement so the Company can continue using the software, and retain access to its data, and even have access to the source code, if the vendor goes bankrupt.
+It may be wise to include some license language in the agreement, so the company can continue using the software, retain access to its data and even have access to the source code if the vendor goes bankrupt.